 - Investigate the industries that supported traditional trades and local building materials

-CHI is partnering with groups like The Calgary Public Library, The Glenbow Museum, University of Calgary, Chinook Country Historical Society, Jane's Walks, Doors Open YYC, and Calgary’s community associations to deliver events to support the program, including:
+CHI , along with The Calgary Public Library, The Glenbow Museum, Heritage Calgary, University of Calgary, Chinook Country Historical Society, Jane's Walks, Doors Open YYC, and Calgary’s community associations are great resources to research and share your story, including offering:

 - Workshops on community engagement, how to research historic properties, demystifying the historic resource designation process, and renovating heritage properties.

-- Talks and tours that share the stories of Calgary’s built heritage.
+- Talks, tours, newsletters and posts that share the stories about Calgary’s built heritage.

-“We think of Calgary as being such a shiny new city, but there are many historic places just waiting to have their stories told, from the early settlement era in the late 1800’s, to the development frenzy before World War I, on up to the mid-century oil boom era.
+“We think of Calgary as being such a shiny new city, but there are many historic places just waiting to have their stories told, from the early settlement era in the late 1800’s, to the development frenzy before World War I, and following the the mid-century oil boom era.
 CHI wants to engage Calgarians in preserving our built heritage by showing them how to research these properties and share their stories before the wrecking ball hits again.” - Karen Paul, CHI’s Communications Chair

 Stay connected with CHI’s events and posted stories– join CHI today and sign up for our emails.

 Need Help with How to Tell Your Heritage Story?
 Check out the slides and video from Regeneration Works/National Trust for Canada’s February 2018 Webinar.